ibm-cloud-docs/BlockStorage/managing-block-storage.md

 1. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**, and click your Volume name.
 2. Click **Authorized Hosts** to display the list of compute instances that have access to the volume.

 There you can see the list of hosts, which are currently authorized to access the LUN.
-You can also see the authentication information that is needed to make a connection – user name, password, and IQN Host.
+You can also see the authentication information that is needed to make a connection – username, password, and IQN Host.
 The Target address is listed on the **Storage Detail** page.
 For NFS, the Target address is described as a DNS name, and for iSCSI, it's the IP address of the Discover Target Portal.

 ## Viewing the list of hosts that are authorized to access a {{site.data.keyword.blockstorageshort}} LUN from the SLCLI
 {: #viewauthhostCLI}